VLASH: Real-Time VLAs via Future-State-Aware Asynchronous Inference

 where each $(s_{t+\delta}, A_{t+\delta})$ corresponds to one temporal offset.
 We then apply a block-sparse self-attention mask with the following structure:

-\begin{itemize} \item All \textbf{observation tokens} (e.g., image tokens from two views and language prompt, about $\sim$700 tokens for $\pi_{0.5}$) can attend to each other, as in standard VLA fine-tuning. \item For each \textbf{offset branch}, the state-action tokens $(s_{t+\delta}, A_{t+\delta})$ can attend to all observation tokens and to tokens within the same offset, but \emph{cannot} attend to tokens from other offsets. \end{itemize} This attention map, illustrated in Fig.~\ref{fig:attention_map_for_ft}, makes different offsets condition on a shared observation while remaining independent of each other.
+\begin{itemize} \item All \textbf{observation tokens} (e.g., image tokens from two views and language tokens, about $\sim$600 tokens in total for $\pi_{0.5}$) can attend to each other, as in standard VLA fine-tuning. \item For each \textbf{offset branch}, the state-action tokens $(s_{t+\delta}, A_{t+\delta})$ can attend to all observation tokens and to tokens within the same offset, but \emph{cannot} attend to tokens from other offsets. \end{itemize} This attention map, illustrated in Fig.~\ref{fig:attention_map_for_ft}, makes different offsets condition on a shared observation while remaining independent of each other.
 For each offset branch, the \textbf{positional encodings} of $(s_{t+\delta}, A_{t+\delta})$ are assigned to start at the same index, equal to the length of observation tokens.
 From the model's perspective, this is equivalent to training on multiple $(o_t, s_{t+\delta}, A_{t+\delta})$ examples that share the same $o_t$, but we only encode $o_t$ \emph{once}.

-For $\pi_{0.5}$, an observation with two images and language prompt corresponds to $\sim 700$ tokens, while one state and action chunk are about $\sim 50$ tokens~\cite{intelligence2025pi_}.
-Therefore, packing $N_\delta=5$ offsets into a single sequence therefore increases the token length by only $\sim20\%$, while the number of effective training trajectories becomes $5\times$ larger.
+For $\pi_{0.5}$, an observation with two images and language tokens corresponds to $\sim 600$ tokens in total, while one state and action chunk are about $\sim 50$ tokens~\cite{intelligence2025pi_}.
+Packing $N_\delta=5$ offsets into a single sequence therefore increases the token length by only $\sim$31\% (from 650 to 850 tokens) relative to a single-offset sequence, while the number of effective training trajectories becomes $5\times$ larger.
 In practice, under the same \emph{effective batch size} as standard fine-tuning, this method can significantly improve training efficiency by reusing each observation across multiple offset targets in a single pass.